David B Lile

 aroundKent Magazine is an online publication covering Kent, Akron and Northeast Ohio.
 Our primary focus is art, music, entertainment and food and written by professionals in different fields.
-Articles include Visual Art Showcase, University Hospitals, including links to Coronavirus COVID-19 info and much more.
+Articles include Visual Art Showcase, University Hospitals, Kent Social Services, including links to Coronavirus COVID-19 info and much more.